Storytime.

 Once the onboarding for students officially starts, it is time to keep track of each student and how far along they are in achieving the onboarding goals as well as their own.

-Depending on the milestones you have decided during the planning phase, you might want to keep closer contact with certain students that may fall behind in their onboarding.
+Depending on the milestones you have decided during the planning phase, you might want to keep close contact with certain students who may fall behind in their onboarding.

 Don’t forget that onboarding students is a continuous process, and even though a student might appear to have completed their onboarding, this might not be the case.